※ Edited: 10/30/17 ※

 Garnett tried to end the discussion.
 "Look, he's right.
 We almost all got killed going back for you."

 "Yeah, she's a freakin' cannibal, and she got what she deserved."
-Ariel only had to give Murphy a look to make him shut up and back away.
+Murphy crudely butted in.
+Ariel only had to give him a look to make him shut up and back away.

 "She did what she had to do to survive.
 And you of all people would have done the same."